**Why Law (with placement)?**

 **Why University of Gloucestershire?**

-Since 1847, students have been finding their GLO with us here in Gloucestershire.
+We've been using our expertise to support and inspire students since 1847.
 Join us and you will benefit from professional-standard facilities in the beautiful, historic surroundings of Cheltenham and Gloucester.
 With the University of Gloucestershire offering a wide variety of courses, you will have the best of both worlds - a large learning community with more than 80 societies and sports clubs to enjoy while also benefiting from lecturers who know and value you as an individual.

 Through our innovative Your Future Plan scheme, you will be challenged and supported to become the graduate that you want to be, ready to succeed in your chosen field.
 Your personal tutor will help you build your network of connections and take advantage of a range of opportunities including field trips and placements, offering invaluable experience outside of the lecture theatre.